 Runway Incursion Prevention

-This movie will give you a better impression and understanding of runway/ taxiway layout, number of frequency changes, markings and red stopbar installations at Zurich Airport.
-The movie targets commercial and recreational pilots operating at Zurich Airport.
+This movies will give you a better impression and understanding of runway/ taxiway layout, number of frequency changes, markings and red stopbar installations at Zurich Airport.
+The movies targets commercial and recreational pilots operating at Zurich Airport.
 It shows taxi procedures and runway crossing procedures, it furthermore explains hotspots and special procedures at Zurich Airport.
-Thanks to all partners that made the release of this movie possible.
+Thanks to all partners that made the release of this movies possible.

 Red stop bars are placed in front of every runway crossing point to prevent possible runway incursions.